alanjoshua/Anibot/README.md

 <br />
 <br />

-<p> Searches for naruto on gogoanime, and outputs each result onto discord char</p>
+<p> Searches for naruto on gogoanime, and outputs each result onto discord chat.
+Use gogoTitle to specify exact anime id for the other commands</p>

 ```!findAnime "naruto"```